KaitoJD/wait/docs/CONTRIBUTING.md

 # Contributing Guide

-Thank you for your interest in contributing to Weather CLI!
+Thank you for your interest in contributing to WAIT (Weather App Interactive Terminal)!
 This guide will help you get started.

 ## Table of Contents